ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 # Ray Generation

--   Having defined the screen and how to represent a light ray, the problem remains of *how* to generate the rays that pass through the screen.
+-   Having defined the screen and how to represent a light ray, the challenge remains of *how* to generate rays that pass through the screen pixels.

 -   There are many ways to produce these rays, each leading to a different representation.